Ly-Mark/FrameWise/_posts/2023-07-14-League-of-legends-eda.md

 ---
-title: "League of Legends - Exploring the Relationship Between Kills and Win Rate"
+title: "League of Legends: Exploring the Relationship Between Kills and Win Rate"
-subtitle: "Part 1: Data Exploration"
+tagline: "This is a custom tagline content which overrides the default page excerpt."
 excerpt_separator: "<!--more-->"
 categories:
+- EDA
-- Blog
+- Supervised Learning
 tags:
 - Post Formats
 - readability
 - standard